 Also note that an increasing number of financial organisations are offering lower-fee super funds.
 (For information on super fees, I encourage you to check out our section ‘comparing super funds’ and the SuperGuide articles Comparing super funds: 10 fees and charges you need to know about and Super fees: Top 10 cheapest funds in Australia).

-The reason for having different industry super funds for particular industries is really an historical issue linked to industrial awards.
+The reason for having special industry super funds for particular industries is really an historical issue linked to industrial awards.

 In the mid-1980s when productivity superannuation (predecessor to the Superannuation Guarantee (SG) system) was first introduced, each industry negotiated awards over time that included 3% productivity super and each award stipulated where that money was to be paid.
 For example, the building industry has Cbus, the health industry has HESTA (and Health Super, which has merged with First State Super), the retail industry has REST, and the list goes on.
 The original names of these super funds were long-winded but as time has passed and the marketing strategies of these super funds has become more sophisticated, each super fund has shortened the fund name to something that you can remember.

 Check insurance cover

-Apart from investment performance (and I should note that recently, different industry funds have had different returns), a particular industry fund may have a different level of insurance premiums (and cover) to another industry fund.
+Apart from different levels of investment performance, a particular industry fund may have a different level of insurance premiums (and cover) to another industry fund.
 The area of insurance is probably going to be where you find the main difference between industry funds.
 If you can choose your own super fund (see later in article for information on this), then it’s worth shopping around if life insurance and other types of insurance cover are important to you.